The Foundation

 A large-scale flagship facility that marked the inception of Hong Kong’s emergence as a textile manufacturing powerhouse of that era.

 Among the first large-scale printing establishments in Hong Kong.
-It catered to the expanding needs of local and Chinese-language media and commercial enterprises.
+It catered to the expanding needs of local media, charitable and commercial enterprises.

 State theatre (king’s road, formerly empire theatre, 1952):